ITECOMMPAY/qa-paracestamol/README.md

 Option | Example | Description
 --- | --- | ---
 cache_tests | --cache_tests true | Parsing a bunch of big tests can take a long time.
-Paracetamol can cache a parsing results and use them in the further runs.
+Paracestamol can cache a parsing results and use them in the further runs.
 The caching takes some time too and is not recommended if you don't experience the problem with long parsing times store_cache_in | --store_cache_in /home/egor | Where to store the parsing cache

 ### Filtering